 This has long been a subject of mystery in the Big Data and Business Intelligence (BI) industry.
 How can you apply User Experience Design to Big Data?
 How can it be quantified?
-Would you need help from https://www.salesforce.com/blog/2013/08/customer-service-stats.html

 Almost all applications are created for a specific purpose.
 Openoffice, Microsoft Office and other similar programs are for creating different kinds of documents or working with numbers.
 Applications today allow you partial integration with other applications.
-Even so, they are simply software applications with fairly obvious demarkation lines.
+Even so, they are simply software applications with fairly obvious demarcation lines.

 What happens is that organisations use applications like Microsoft Excel to attempt to expose the needed information to make the right BI decision.
 Excel is fit for purpose you may say – years ago it was I agree.
-The problem today however is that the landscape of Big Data has changed.
+The problem today, however, is that the landscape of Big Data has changed.
 Users want to discover nuances within and interact with their datasets.
 They want business questions answered and others to be revealed because of the answers they get.
 To do this requires more than an Office productivity tool.
 It requires a heightened User Experience.

 How this is achieved is by simply improving the Users Experience of dabbling with their data.
 Looking at their data from different angles to reveal information they never were able to match up with some of the most elusive business questions that went unsolved within their organisations.

 The key is using the K.I.S.S approach – Keep it Simple Stupid.
 Answer the key questions the user (or user groups) are asking.
 You have to be strict in employing a UCD (User Centred Design) approach.
 The user is always the most important.
 It doesn’t matter what you think is “nice” or “good” or what “cool” things you can do with their data or the User Interface (UI) that the data lives within.
 As long as the design best benefits the main users who will use the application then you’ve won in short.